 4.05 SMOKING.
-The inhaling, exhaling, or burning of any type of lighted pipe, cigar, cigarette, or any other smoking equipment, whether filled with tobacco or any other type of material in University owned buildings or vehicles.
+The inhaling, exhaling, or burning of any type of lighted pipe, cigar, cigarette, or any other smoking equipment, whether filled with tobacco or any other type of material in University owned buildings or in University owned vehicles.
+Smoking is also prohibited on the Gibbs-Green Plaza and during any University sponsored outdoor event hosted on University property.

-SANCTION: Fine \$50 - \$200 and/or Probation and/or Counseling Consultation and/or Community Service; and/or Loss of Privileges; Suspension
+SANCTION: Fine \$50 - \$200 and/or Probation and/or Counseling Consultation and/or Community Service; and/or Loss of Privileges; Suspension inappropriate content posted in this manner and information obtained from such sources may be considered in cases of misconduct.
+This includes, but is not limited to, Instagram, Facebook, Twitter, Snapchat, LinkedIn, BlogSpot, Youtube, etc.